 In this article, I’ll explain what MCT oil is and how it could benefit your health.
 I’ll also address some common questions about MCT oil so that you can decide whether or not this special composition of healthy fatty acids is right for you.

 What is MCT Oil?

-MCT stands for medium-chain triglycerides, which are partially man-made fats with carbon atoms arranged by chemical structure.1 Those carbon atoms make up the medium-chain fatty acids C8, or capric acid, and C10, or caprylic acid that I included in my MCT oil.
+MCT stands for medium-chain triglycerides, which are partially man-made fats with carbon atoms arranged by chemical structure.1 Those carbon atoms make up medium-chain fatty acids C8, or capric acid, and C10, or caprylic acid that is included in most MTC oils.
 I know that might seem complicated so let me break that down for you.

 These medium-chain fatty acids (MCFAs) may support your gut and promote overall wellness because of their shorter chemical structure.
 That’s because they’re digested differently than long-chain fatty acids (LCFAs) that have a carbon atom number higher than 12.
 LCFAs, including palmitic and stearic acids, are found in fatty cuts of meat, cheese, butter, and other dairy products.

 There are also short-chain fatty acids (SCFAs.)
 These are absorbed directly into your bloodstream and are produced when your body ferments dietary fiber.
 SCFAs and MCFAs are absorbed quickly for fast metabolization and energy.
 LCFAs are coated with cholesterol and protein in a much longer digestive process.